callumrollo/data-driven-web-apps-with-flask/notes.md

 control this from shared layout.
 This won't work by itself though, as you have to pass `user_id` from every view! fix the ugly way first

+### Sources of data

+Can come from the form, the url, from a query string...
+Not a great pattern!
+Lets have just one place to ask about where stuff may have been passed We do this by creating a unified merged dictionary This is in `request_dict` of infrastructure.
+Works by taking arguments passed by flask with `**route_args` works from least (url strings) to greatest (additional args) priority
+This creates a single RequestDictionary
+This saves awkward r.get("value") style stuff, returns None if the requestedd value doesn't exist, avoiding awkward crashes .
+It takes the flask.request by default
+This allows things to look much nicer and cleaner, for instance in login get of account view.
+You no longer care where the data came from.

+I guess this isn't essential if you are happy to keep track of where all your data are coming from

+This is very much a Michael thing, not basic flask